Nummular Eczema vs Ringworm: How to Identify and Treat Nummular Eczema Correctly

 Risks of Using the Wrong Treatment

 Using antifungal creams on nummular eczema or steroids on ringworm can not only be ineffective but also harmful.
+Choosing the correct treatment for nummular eczema and treatment for ringworm is essential for safe and effective recovery.
 For example, applying steroids to ringworm may cause a condition called tinea incognito, where the infection becomes less visible but more aggressive beneath the surface.
 Similarly, skipping moisturizers in eczema can lead to dryness, cracking, and secondary infections.
 Always consult a dermatologist before starting treatment.

 Tips for Preventing Recurrence